Statistics of Feynman amplitudes in $\phi^4$-theory: Period symmetries and numerical integration

 We have verified in every single case that those graphs which are expected to be symmetric have the same Hepp bound (within rounding errors).
 Further, in many cases we numerically computed the periods of graphs which are known to be symmetric (see \cref{tab:samples}).
 In these cases, we compared the estimated accuracy of numerical results to the observed differences for symmetric graphs.
 We found that the difference are approximately normal distributed with a standard deviation close to the expected uncertainty.
 This indicates that the expected uncertainty is a good approximation of the deviation between the numerical result and the true period.
 Moreover, we take these findings as evidence that our implementation of the symmetries does not label any graphs as symmetric which really are not.

 The number of independent periods has been reported in the literature for $L\leq 11$ loops.
-We find our results to be consistent (i.e. smaller or equal than) with \cite{schnetz_quantum_2009} when excluding the Fourier split, and with \cite{hu_further_2018} when including Fourier split.
+We find our results to be consistent with (i.e. smaller or equal than) \cite{schnetz_quantum_2010} when excluding the Fourier split, and with \cite{hu_further_2022} when including Fourier split.
 In fact, we find agreement if we do not use the \emph{extended} version of Fourier symmetry and Fourier split.

-Allowing for the extended version, we find slightly more identities than had previously been identified.
-Consequently, the number of coinciding Hepp bound without underlying known symmetry, reported as \enquote{D. H.} in \cref{tab:symmetries}, is slightly lower than the numbers given in \cite[Table 3]{panzer_hepp_2019} for $L\leq 10$.
-We note in passing that the circulant graphs (of which the zigzag \cref{zigzag_amplitude} is the most prominent one) for $6 \leq L \leq 18$ do not have any non-trivial symmetries.
+Since we take into account an \enquote{extended} version of the Fourier symmetry, we find more graphs related by Fourier identities than previously authors.
+The number of Fourier splits grows even more by including the extended Fourier symmetry, so that the number of Fourier splits which can not be explained by other identities (\enquote{only Split} in \cref{tab:symmetries}) comes out larger than in \cite{hu_further_2022}.
+Moreover, the number of coinciding Hepp bound without underlying known symmetry, reported as \enquote{dupl.
+Hepp} in \cref{tab:symmetries}, is slightly lower than the numbers given in \cite[Table 3]{panzer_hepp_2022} for $L\leq 10$.
+We note in passing that the circulant graphs (of which the zigzag \cref{zigzag_amplitude} is the most prominent one) for $6 \leq L \leq 18$ do not have any non-trivial period symmetries.

 Our numbers of \cref{tab:symmetries} extend the previously known results both in terms of higher loop orders, and in terms of systematically including extended Fourier transforms.
 The overall picture is that Fourier symmetries are rare (in accordance with planar graphs being rare, see \cref{tab:periods_count}), that the symmetries obtained by twist show a large overlap with the ones obtained by Fourier split, and that there are graphs where the Hepp bound coincides even if they are not known to be symmetric.